YexingWan/Fast-Portrait-Segmentation/README.md

 ### Run demo

-Copy these two file in x64/Run.
-Then open the powershell and run
+Copy FaceSeg.exe and FaceSegDll.dll in x64/Run.
+Then open the powershell and run by script

 ```shell
 cd path/to/project/Release/Run